 The Lebaniego Way, or Camino Lebaniego, is an alternative walk of the Camino de Santiago.

 Same as the Northern Way, the walk passes through some of the northern part of Spain.
-But in this case, the walk is focused in Cantabria.
+But in this case, the walk is based in Cantabria.

 Santander, Comillas, San Vicente de la Barquera or Liébana (that is where the name of the route comes from) are some of the spots on the way.
 The route is overlapped by the Northern Way in some stretches.